yoannfleurydev/dotfiles/README.md

 `chsh -s $(which zsh)`

 Be sure to have the following :
-* `npm -g install instant-markdown-d` for the Vim `instant-markdown-vim` plugin to work.
 * A basic shell to run the scripts.
 * A patched [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for devicons in Vim